filecoin-project/filecoin-docs/content/en/reference/reference/overview/index.md

 ---
 title: "Overview"
 description: "Helpful reference materials for the Filecoin specification, implementations, and ecosystem."
+lead: "Helpful reference materials for the Filecoin specification, implementations, and ecosystem."
 draft: false
 images: []
 type: docs